aws-samples/foundation-model-benchmarking-tool/README.md

         tail -f fmbench.log
         ```

-1. The generated reports and metrics are available in the `sagemaker-fmbench-write-<replace_w_your_aws_account_id>` bucket.
+1. The generated reports and metrics are available in the `sagemaker-fmbench-write-<replace_w_your_aws_region>-<replace_w_your_aws_account_id>` bucket.
 The metrics and report files are also downloaded locally and in the `results` directory (created by `FMBench`) and the benchmarking report is available as a markdown file called `report.md` in the `results` directory.
 You can view the rendered Markdown report in the SageMaker notebook itself or download the metrics and report files to your machine for offline analysis.

 ### The DIY version (with gory details)